jiwon-seattle/Tic-tac-toe-React-redux/README.md

 A game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either three O's or three X's drawn in the spaces of 4 rows x 4 colums.

-There are two development modes: useReducer hook &
+There are two development modes: useReducer hook & react redux (4.30.2020)

 ### useReducer hook